danielefadda/master-projects-template-2025/docs/_pages/index.markdown

     <img src="{{ site.baseurl }}/assets/images/header.svg" alt="sbd-pattern" class="full-width-image">
 </div>

-To develop the website  we will use a **Static Site Generator** (SSG), which allows you to create fast-loading websites without the need for complex backend systems or databases.
+To develop the *Progettone* website  we will use a **Static Site Generator** (SSG), which allows you to create fast-loading websites without the need for complex backend systems or databases.
 In particular, we will use one of the most popular SSGs: Jekyll and GitHub Pages.
 {: .lead }